Stuart Rosenberg

 Stuart Rosenberg (August 11, 1927 – March 15, 2007) was an American film and television director.
 He was most noted for his collaborations with actor Paul Newman, whom he directed in Cool Hand Luke (1967), WUSA (1970), Pocket Money (1972), and The Drowning Pool (1975).
 He was a five-time Directors Guild of America Award nominee, and a Primetime Emmy Award winner.

 His other notable films included Question 7 (1961), Voyage of the Damned (1976), The Amityville Horror (1979), Brubaker (1980) and The Pope of Greenwich Village (1984).
 Later in his career, he taught directing at the American Film Institute, where his students included Todd Field and Darren Aronofsky.

 Early life

-Rosenberg was born to Jewish parents in Brooklyn, New York on August 11, 1927.
+Rosenberg was born to Jewish parents in Brooklyn, New York City on August 11, 1927.
 He studied Irish literature at New York University, and began working as an apprentice film editor while in graduate school.